Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 backlinks of all kinds (blog posts, social media, Marketplace Listing, etc.)

-Working with “Redirect to URL” Macros
+Working with “Redirect to URL” Macros to redirect Confluence pages

-To create a page-by-page redirect, we used Redirect for Confluence by bitvoodoo.
+To create a page-by-page redirect, we used the Redirect for Confluence tool by bitvoodoo.
 It contains the macro “Redirect to URL” that lets you redirect a Confluence page to any other URL.
 Here’s how we proceeded:

 For every relevant page (see above) on Data Center or Server, we edited the page and inserted the “Redirect to URL” macro.